COMPARISON

 License modelAnnual subscription per-device or per-instance; OEM and enterprise via quote; usage-metered optionsPerpetual per-developer, royalty-free base; Redistribution Add-On for SaaS/OEM

-Components in bundle4 modules (.NET server): Barcode Reader, Document Normalizer, Label Recognizer, Code Parser (Camera Enhancer is mobile/web only)10 Iron products as a single bundle
+Components in bundle5 modules, Barcode Reader, Document Normalizer, Camera Enhancer, Label Recognizer, Code Parser10 Iron products as a single bundle

 Format/capability coverageBarcode + MRZ + document normalization + zonal OCR + structured payload parsingPDF + OCR + Barcode + QR + Excel + Word + PowerPoint + Print + ZIP + WebScraper